mangal-interactions/contribute/templates/README.md

 contains *known* non-interactions.
-This is going to be `false` about 99% of the time, but may be `true` when dealing with infection assays, cafeteria experiments, etc. There is a special interaction-level flag to indicate which are know to not occur.
+This is going to be `false` about 99% of the time, but may be `true` when dealing with infection assays, cafeteria experiments, etc. There is a special interaction-level flag to indicate which are known to not occur.

-❔ Why is there no `reference` field for networks?
-Very good question - we ended up moving the reference field to the `interaction` type, as networks coming from litterature reviews can use one reference for each interaction.

 ## Environmental conditions (optional)